jeraymond/nplib/README.md

 ### np_dict

-np_dict is a simple dictionary (hashtable).
+np_dict implements a dictionary (hashtable).
 Hash collisions are resolved with chaining.
-The dictionary source is contained in:
+The source is located:

      src/np_dict.h
      src/np_dict.c

 See `test/np_dict_test.c` for sample usage.

+### np_linkedlist

+np_linkedlist is a singly linked list.
+The source is located:

+     src/np_linkedlist.h
+     src/np_linkedlist.c

+See `test/np_linkedlist_test.c` for sample usage.